APPLICATION

 Ingredients

-Chemical organic or inorganic preservatives: BHA, BHT, sorbates, acetic acid, alcohol, nitrites… They are usually incorporated in the food product itself e.g. processed meat
+Chemical organic or inorganic preservatives: BHA, BHT, sorbates, acetic acid, alcohol, nitrites… They are usually incorporated into the food product, e.g., processed meat.

-Microbial cultures e.g. lactic bacteria, yeast… They have the ability to grow and populate the “space” thus limiting the growth of other bacteria while not being harmful
+Microbial cultures, e.g., lactic bacteria, yeast.
+They can grow and populate the “space,” thus limiting the growth of other bacteria while not being harmful.

-Bacteriophages are viruses that have the ability to destroy the bacterial population
+Bacteriophages are viruses that can destroy the bacterial population.

 PROCESS